thulasi-ram/thulasi-ram.github.io/_posts/2020-06-20-demystifying-celery-part-1-customizing.md

         message.ack()
 app.steps['consumer'].add(MyConsumerStep)
 ```
+{: .lang-python}

 This can pickup a message thats not published by celery.
 But what about decode error?
 What about my retries?

+#### Being Ambitious
-My first approach was to convert this message to a celery task.
+My first approach was to convert this message to a celery task such that the user is not aware by replicating some of celery's magic (this was discared see [here](#bailing_out).
 So inside the `MyConsumerStep` I have added the following

 ```
 def __init__(*args, **kwargs):
 	self.parent = None